Lombiq/GitHub-Actions/Readme.md

 New versions of Lombiq GitHub Actions are automatically tagged using the [Tag Version (this repo)](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/workflows/tag-version-this-repo.yml) workflow.
 This workflow is triggered for release branches with a name that matches the `release/**` pattern (e.g. `release/v1.0`, `release/v2.0-alpha`, etc.).

-The create a new release, create a new branch following the above naming convention at the commit to be released and push it.
+To create a new release, create a new branch following the above naming convention at the commit to be released and push it.

 When you push your new release branch, the following things happen automatically: